 6. Further information

-If you require any further information about any aspect of the scheme then please contact the Eligible Loan Deductions Scheme on 0845 6037671.
+If you require any further information about any aspect of the scheme, contact the Eligible Loan Deduction Scheme on 0800 916 0560.